mapitman/pi-ticker/README.md

 ![Demo](demo.gif)

 There's various ways to make the ticker.py script run when the Pi boots up.
 Systemd, Docker, auto-login and run the script in the `.bashrc`.
-For now, I'm using the latter as it's quick and easy.
-I may dockerize it in the future.
+My preference is to use Docker.
+I've added a Makefile with build and deploy rules.
+You'll need to set an environment variable named `TICKER_HOST` that will be used to ssh to the Raspberry Pi you've already setup with Docker.